High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Abstract

 \section{Abstract}

-Recent evidence has shown that structural magnetic resonance imaging (MRI) is an effective tool for Alzheimer's disease (AD) prediction and diagnosis.
-While traditional MRI-based diagnosis uses images acquired at a single time point, a longitudinal study is more sensitive and accurate in detecting early pathological changes of the AD.
-Two main difficulties arise in longitudinal MRI-based diagnosis: (1) the inconsistent longitudinal scans among subjects (i.e., different scanning time and different total number of scans); (2) the heterogeneous progressions of high-dimensional regions of interest (ROIs) in MRI.
-In this work, we propose a novel feature selection and estimation method which can be applied to extract features from the heterogeneous longitudinal MRI.
-A key ingredient of our method is the combination of smoothing splines and the $l_1$-penalty.
-We perform experiments on the Alzheimer's Disease Neuroimaging Initiative (ADNI) database.
-The results corroborate the advantages of the proposed method for AD prediction in longitudinal studies.
+Recent evidence has shown that structural magnetic resonance imaging (MRI) is an effective tool for Alzheimer’s disease (AD) prediction.
+While traditional MRI-based prediction uses images acquired at a single time point, a longitudinal study is more sensitive and accurate in detecting early pathological changes of the AD.
+Two main statistical difficulties arise in the longitudinal MRI-based analysis: (i) the inconsistent longitudinal scans among subjects (i.e., the different scanning time and the different total number of scans); (ii) the heterogeneous progressions of high-dimensional regions of interest (ROIs) in MRI.
+In this work, we propose a new feature selection and estimation method which can be applied to extract AD-related features from the heterogeneous longitudinal MRI.
+A key ingredient of our approach is a hybrid of the smoothing splines and the $l_1$-penalty.
+Smoothing splines can integrate information from heterogeneous progressions of ROIs and adapt to inconsistent scans of MRIs.
+The selection property of the $l_1$-penalty helps to select important ROIs related to AD.
+We introduce an efficient algorithm to perform the proposed method.
+Real data experiments on the Alzheimer’s Disease Neuroimaging Initiative database are provided to corroborate some advantages of the proposed method for AD prediction in longitudinal studies.